hlavacs/ViennaEntityComponentSystem/README.md

     using VeSystemEntityTypeNode = vtll::type_list<VeSystemComponentName, VeSystemComponentPosition>;

 In this example, an entity type VeSystemEntityTypeNode is composed of the components VeSystemComponentName and VeSystemComponentPosition.
 You can define arbitrarily many entities like this.
+However, component types must be *unique* within each entity type.
+Thus, an entity type is *not allowed* to contain the same component type twice!
+If you need the same data twice, pack it into different structs.

-All entity types must be put into this list:
+All system entity types must be put into this list:

     using VeSystemEntityTypeList = vtll::type_list<
       VeSystemEntityTypeNode
       // ,...
     >;

-Components of entities are stored in tables, one table for each entity type.
-Tables are organized in segments, each segment is able to store *S = 2^A* rows of component data.
-Furthermore, there is always a limit on how many entities of a given type E can be stored in VECS, this being *N = 2^B*.
-The latter can be changed any time, but must be externally synchronized, i.e., at the time this number is changed, no parallel accesses are allowed for the given table.
-You can define *A* and a default value for *B* in a map:
+Components of entities are stored in tables, one table for each entity type *E*.
+Tables are organized in segments, each segment is able to store *N = 2^L* rows of component data.
+For each entity type you can define *N* in a map:

     using VeSystemTableSizeMap = vtll::type_list<
-      vtll::type_list< VeSystemEntityTypeNode, vtll::value_list< 15, 20 > >
+      vtll::type_list< VeSystemEntityTypeNode, vtll::value_list< 1<<15 > >
       //, ...
     >;

-In this example, *A=15* (this is fixed), and a default value for *B=20*.
-If there is no entry for a specific entity type E, then the default values used are *A=10* and *B=16*.
-Be careful not to set *A* to a too high value.
+In this example, *N = 1<<15*, and this is fixed at compile time.
+Note that *N* eventually must be a power of 2.
+If you specify any other number *N0*, VECS at compile time for *N* uses the smallest power of 2 that is larger or equal to *N0*.
+If nothing is specified, the default value for *N* is

+    using VeTableSizeDefault = vtll::value_list< 1<<10 >;

 Another choice relates to the layout of segments.
 Layouts of segments can be row wise or column wise.
 In row wise, the components of each entity are stored next to each other.
 Thus when accessing all components at once, cache efficiency is best.
-In column wise, components are stored in separate arrays, and cache performance is optimal if only single components are accessed in for loops.
-You can choose the layout for a specific entity type E like so:
+In column wise, components are stored in separate arrays, and cache performance is optimal if only single components are accessed in for-loops.
+You can choose the layout for a specific entity type *E* like so:

     using VeSystemTableLayoutMap = vtll::type_list<
       vtll::type_list< VeSystemEntityTypeNode, VECS_LAYOUT_COLUMN >